dancer1325/angular-cli/docs/specifications/update.md

-# Update Command
+# Update Command -- `ng update` --

-`ng update` is a new command in the CLI to update one or multiple packages, its peer dependencies, and the peer dependencies that depends on it.
+* allows
+  * 👀updating 👀
+    * +>=1 packages +
+    * packages' peer dependencies +
+    * package's peer dependencies / -- depends on -- it

-If there are inconsistencies, for example if peer dependencies cannot be matches by a simple semver range, the tool will error out (and nothing will be committed on the filesystem).
+* ❌if there are inconsistencies -> tool will error out & NOTHING committed | filesystem ❌
+  * _Example of inconsistency:_ peer dependencies -- can NOT be matches by a -- SIMPLE semver range

 ## Command Line Usage